SpellholdStudios/Isra_NPC/README.md

 #### Special Acknowledgements to:

-- his could never have happened without K'aeloree, who offered tons of advice, proofreading, help with the often incomprehensible cross-platform coding, and some of the NPC banters as well.
+- This could never have happened without K'aeloree, who offered tons of advice, proofreading, help with the often incomprehensible cross-platform coding, and some of the NPC banters as well.
 So a huge thanks for that!
 - <a href="http://www.spellholdstudios.net/">Spellhold Studios</a> team for hosting the mod (<a href="http://www.shsforums.net">Forums</a>)
 - JamesMaxwell & Arcanecoast.ru: Russian translation.
 - Portrait: Lady Lesatho.